- Academic Affairs

 The proper identification of regulated hazardous chemical waste or "Controlled Hazardous Waste" (Maryland uses the term Controlled Hazardous Substance as a synonym for hazardous waste) is essential to facilitate the proper disposal of those wastes.

-Waste compounds or solutions which meet one or more of the following criteria or are on one of the following lists are regulated as a hazardous waste by the EPA and the State of Maryland.
+Waste compounds or solutions which meet one or more of the following criteria or are on one of the following lists are regulated as a hazardous waste by the EPA and the State of Maryland:

-Solid waste which exhibits one or more of the hazardous waste characteristics for:
+It is a solid waste which exhibits one or more of the hazardous waste characteristics for:

 - Not a liquid but is capable under standard temperature and pressure, of causing fire through friction, absorption of moisture or spontaneous chemical changes, and when ignited burns vigorously and persistently that it creates a hazard; or